lderames/project1_sql/README.md

  ### High Demand Skills

 ---
-This query helped indetify the skills most frequently requeseted in job postings, directing focus to areas with high demand
+_This query helped indetify the skills most frequently requeseted in job postings, directing focus to areas with high demand._

 ```sql
 SELECT